 As it sometimes is, later it clicked on a more profound level as both my parents also work in the energy industry and I have had a latent interest in this sector since childhood.

 3. You work with Clean Energy Associates in China; can you tell us what CEA does and the role you play?
 What do you like most about your job?

 CEA is a technical advisory firm in the solar and energy storage industries.
 We help our clients make engineering, technical, and procurement decisions and build quality projects, typically in the utility sector.

 During the first year at CEA, I worked on the Account Management team serving as a liaison between our clients and operations teams.
 The following two years I spent leading that team, putting more effort into talent development and service improvement.
 This year I switched to our Supply Chain Management team where my tasks are related to assessing the industry landscape, advising clients on their procurement strategies, and ensuring that business decisions are made with measured risk.

-The Bulletin: What advice would you give someone wanting to start a career in the renewable energy sector?
+5. What advice would you give someone wanting to start a career in renewable energy sector?
 What kind of opportunities one can explore?